Psykotikism/Mutant_Tanks/README.md

 - You are missing curly braces.
 - You have more than 1000 Mutant Tanks in your config file.
 - You didn't format your config file properly.
-- The `Detect Plugins` setting automatically disabled the Mutant Tank due to not having any of its abilities installed.

 5. How do I kill the Tanks depending on what abilities they have?